hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 crypto.rsa.active
 ```

+Individual tests within a suite continue to add dot-delimited segments as
+needed.

 ### Versioning

-As mentioned in the [summary](#summary), this RFC limits itself to test suite
+As mentioned in [Related RFCs](#related-rfcs), this RFC concerns itself
-semantics; actual test suite content is defined in a separate RFC.
-Each spec--
+only with a test suite interface; actual test suite content is defined
-the one for an interface and the one for actual test content--can evolve
 separately.
+Each spec type--interface and content--can evolve.
+Versions
+of RFCs are given by RFC number.
+There is no [semver](
+https://semver.org)-style evolution between successive versions of either
+type of test suite RFC.

-A test content RFC should always reference its underlying test interface RFC.
+A test suite _content RFC_ should always reference its underlying test suite

-There is no [semver](https://semver.org)-style evolution between successive
-versions of a test content RFC.
+_interface RFC_.

-When an interop profile is reported for an agent, it should always be accompanied
+When an interop profile is reported for an agent, it should always be
-by the RFC number of the test content RFC that the test suite implements.
+accompanied by the RFC number of the test suite content RFC that the
+was used to define the tests.

-### Test Procedure
+### Test Tool and Procedure

 The suite will be distributed as a test application tool, `agtest`.
 The tool
 will run on a variety of desktop platforms, but it will test a remote agent
 with a host platform that is opaque; thus, the same `agtest` package should be
 able to evaluate agents on all platforms that we ever build.
+In essence,
+`agtest` is just another agent with which the tested agent must interact.

 The test procedure will follow this pattern:

 1. Download and/or install the tool.
-2. Configure the tool so it knows about its __harness__ (see next section).
+2. Configure the tool so it knows about its [__harness__](#harness).
 3. Launch the tool and allow it to run to completion.
 4. Capture the results.